claytonbarnette/Learning/README.md

 This repo contains files from my first steps into Go!
 Programming language.
 Like learning any other language, I start with the basics and expand from there.

 ## The Base 6 Languages
-Go! is what I call a **Base 6**, simply put, these are language stacks that are supported by the different Cloud platform providers such as AWS, Azure, and GCP.
+Go! is what I call a **Base 6 Language**, simply put, these are language stacks that are supported by the different Cloud platform providers such as AWS, Azure, and GCP.
+These cloud platform providers support a common set of languages used to create cloud applications on there platform.
 The Base 6 languages are _Java, Javascript (_Node_), Python, PHP7, Ruby and Go!_ or *JJPPRG*.
-There are some language stacks that include C# or other programming languages and environments, but for most platforms the Base 6 languages are supported.
+There are some language stacks that also include C# or other programming languages and environments, but for most cloud services platforms the Base 6 languages are supported.

-## The "Base 6" term:
+## Origin of the "Base 6" term:
 The Base 6 language term is not an industry term, but is a term used only by me to identify the language(s) as one(s) that can be used in a Cloud environments.

 ## Docker